hyboogo/blog/articles/A-simplfied-guide-to-dynamic-linking.md

-# A Simplied Guide To Dynamic Linking
+# A Simplfied Guide To Dynamic Linking

 A demo program that you already know: